Prof9/Mega-Man-Star-Force-DX/extra/README How to play.txt

 3DS using a flash cart.
 Any flash cart which is capable of running backups should also be able to run Mega Man Star Force DX.

-If you have a modded Nintendo DSi or Nintendo 3DS, you may also be able to play Mega Man Star Force DX using nds-bootstrap.
-However, this has not been extensively tested.
+If you have a modded Nintendo DSi or Nintendo 3DS, you can also play Mega Man Star Force DX using nds-bootstrap.